Conservative needed to impove Louisiana, Rispone tells Republican Women group

 And that is why he says he is running for governor.

-“In the governor’s seat, we need someone, a conservative, an outsider, someone with serious business skills, not beholding to interest groups and the backbone to face up to special interests,” Rispone said.
+“In the governor’s seat, we need someone, a conservative, an outsider, someone with serious business skills, not beholden to interest groups and the backbone to face up to special interests,” Rispone said.

 Sixty thousand manufacturing jobs have been lost in the state, Rispone said, spurring an “outmigration” of workers.